Six things you didn’t know about Caithness

 Two bottles of Caithness Raiders Rum with Viking longboats on the label.

-Caithness Raiders rumwith a Viking longship on the label
+Caithness Raiders rum with a Viking longship on the label

 The Vikings plundered and settled Shetland, Orkney and Caithness, leaving their legacy in the placenames.

-‘Wick’ itself means ‘bay’ in Norse, and vikings’ raided ‘vics’ – or came from them perhaps.
+‘Wick’ itself means ‘bay’ in Norse, and Vikings’ raided ‘vics’ – or came from them perhaps.
 ‘Helmsdale’ is ‘the valley of the helmet’.
 (Whose helmet?
 I long to know).
 Thurso’s Gaelic name ‘Inbhir Theòrsa‘ means ‘Thor’s River’.
 Ulbster, Scrabster and Thrumster were all steadings or farms, from ‘sta’ in Old Norse.

 The Earls of Orkney and Caithness controlled the area, amid many local disputes.
 (Think Game of Thrones with dragon-ships instead of dragons!)
 They owed allegiance to both Scotland and Norway, which must have been difficult.